-The objective of the GVIRF is to serve as a forum to:
+The overall objective of the GVIRF is to serve as a forum to:

 - track progress and discuss obstacles related to priority vaccine research and development;

 - identify gaps, opportunities and actions for the research and development (R&D) community in the areas of vaccines and immunization;

 - create an opportunity for networking and collaboration among the vaccine R&D and immunization communities; and

-As endorsed by the Decade of Vaccines Collaboration Leadership Council and the WHO Strategic Advisory Group of Experts (SAGE), the GVAP research reporting is conducted every two years by the GVIRF and looks at:
+As endorsed by the Decade of Vaccines Collaboration Leadership Council and the WHO Strategic Advisory Group of Experts (SAGE), research reporting for the GVAP is conducted every two years by the GVIRF with emphasis on:

 - expanding capabilities of engagement with end-users,

 - enabling development of new vaccines,

 - accelerating development, licensing and update of vaccines, and

 - improving programme efficiencies and increasing coverage.